 - Self-taught courses: Michel Thomas audio courses, Practice Makes Perfect workbooks

-- Apps: Anki, Mango Languages, uTalk
+- Apps: Anki, Mango Languages, or my favorite uTalk

 - Fun listening practice: Easy Languages YouTube channel

 - Fun reading practice: any of the many short story books made for language learners available at your favorite bookstore (there are too many to name)

 But for huge lists put together by language learners and teachers, check out my language- and level-specific language resources lists.